Ravi Shankar (spiritual leader): Institutional programs and rehabilitation

+World Culture Festival

+The Art of Living Foundation organizes the World Culture Festival, an international cultural event featuring music, dance, and artistic performances, described by organizers as a platform for intercultural exchange.

+In March 2016, the festival was held on the floodplains of the Yamuna River in New Delhi and was inaugurated by Indian Prime Minister Narendra Modi.
+According to organizers, the event drew an estimated 3.5 million attendees and 37,000 artists.
+It subsequently became the subject of environmental concerns and proceedings before the National Green Tribunal (NGT) regarding its impact on the floodplain ecosystem.

+NGT alleged environmental damage to the Yamuna floodplain from the festival and imposed a ₹5 crore compensation fee, which the foundation paid as a security deposit while disputing the findings.
+The Art of Living Foundation challenged the order before the Supreme Court of India.
+In August 2026, the Supreme Court of India set aside the NGT order, finding no direct evidence linking the event to the alleged damage, and directed the Delhi Development Authority to refund the compensation amount to the organisers.

+Peace efforts

 Pakistan

 He visited Pakistan in 2004 on a goodwill mission and again in 2012 when he inaugurated Art of Living centers in Islamabad and Karachi.
 The Islamabad center was burned down by armed men in March 2014.

 Iraq

 During his visits to Iraq, at the invitation of Prime Minister Nouri al Maliki, in 2007 and again in 2008, he met with political and religious leaders to promote global peace.
 In November 2014, Shankar visited the relief camps in Erbil, Iraq.
 He also hosted a conference to address the dire condition of Yazidis and other non-Muslims in the region.

 Colombia and FARC

 In June 2015, Shankar met with the delegations of Colombian government and the FARC who were negotiating the resolution to Colombian conflict in Havana.
 He urged FARC leaders to follow the Gandhian principle of non-violence to attain their political objectives and social justice.
 For his efforts, Colombia's House of Representatives awarded him the Simón Bolívar Order of Democracy, Knight Cross grade.